peakshift/bitcoin-ux/bolt.fun/pages/01_guide/10_web-services/01_lnurl/00_introduction.md

 ---

 ### [Channel]({{ "/guide/web-services/lnurl/channel" }})
-API to request the creation of incoming channels with the service.
+API to request the creation of incoming channels from a service.

 ---

 ### [Auth]({{ "/guide/web-services/lnurl/auth" }}) (comming soon)
-For securely logging in to some service
+Client authenticating to a service using their mnemonic

 ---